andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 Their source codes are accessible to anyone with access to the Ethereum blockchain.

-Smart contracts can be used to back insurance policies, claim assets, among other use cases.
+Smart contracts can be used to back insurance policies, claim assets, crowdfund projects (ICOs), among other use cases.

+---

+# [fit]How are transaction fees handled in Ethereum?

+The more computations a smart contract requires, the more *gas* it uses.
+Gas prices are expressed in *Gwei* where **1 ether == 10^9 Gwei**.
+Gas prices typically range from 1 Gwei up to 50 Gwei.

+A typical transaction costs 21000 gas.
+Suppose you set the gas price to 5 Gwei.
+Then, the transaction fee would cost 0.000105 ether.

+Interacting with smart contracts consumes more gas than simple transactions of ether.

 ---